 New Orleans – A Big Easy Weekend Getaway

 Which city in the US comes to mind when you think of Spring Break, Jazz or Mardi Gras?
 There can only be one unique American city common to all three of these very different cultural institutions – New Orleans, Louisiana – also known as NOLA or The Big Easy.
 With its relaxed vibe, amazing food and legendary music scene, a New Orleans weekend getaway can be about perfect.
 No wonder then that it is one of the top ten most-visited cities in the US!
-Travellers of nearly every sort will find enough here to keep themselves occupied.
+Travelers of nearly every sort will find enough here to keep themselves occupied.
 Not surprising then that when I had a few days free while visiting family in Atlanta, I decided to take a quick trip for a New Orleans weekend getaway.

 Some History of New Orleans